 Attaching the medicine cabinet to the desk

-Once the bottom of the medicine cabinet was clean, I sat it on top of the desk, measured to make sure it was center, and used two wood deck screws to attach the cabinet to the desk.
+Once the bottom of the medicine cabinet was clean, I sat it on top of the desk, measured to make sure it was center, and used two wood deck screws and some wood glue to attach the cabinet to the desk.
 Sadly I did not get any photos of this step.

 Sanding the Desk